 For founders, the date of transfer is the date the founder stock purchase agreement is executed and the consideration is paid (cash, services where permitted, or contributed property).
 For an early-exercised stock option, the date of transfer is the date of exercise.
 For a restricted stock unit (RSU) that converts to restricted stock, the date of transfer is the date of conversion.

-The 30-day clock runs from the date of transfer, including the date of transfer as day zero.
-So if stock is issued on April 1, the election is timely if received by the IRS (or postmarked, depending on filing method) on or before April 30.
+The 30-day clock runs from the day after the date of transfer, consistent with the federal default counting rule.
+So if stock is issued on April 1, the election must be received by the IRS (or postmarked, depending on filing method) no later than May 1.
 The 30-day window does not pause for weekends or federal holidays unless the 30th day falls on a weekend or holiday, in which case the deadline rolls to the next business day under the default federal due-date rules.
+Because the deadline is statutory and jurisdictional, conservative practice is to file well before the 30-day boundary rather than relying on the final business day.

 What Happens If You Miss the Deadline